jumphone/www/courses/c02/s01/index.md

 ### Slide 51: Introduction to R Installation
 **Content:**
-- Today, we will install R 4.2.0 on your local machine.
-- R is essential for our course.
+In this section, we will guide you through the installation of R 4.2.0 on your local machine.
+R is essential for data analysis and machine learning in this course.
+Proper setup is crucial for your learning experience.
-- We will cover Windows, macOS, and Linux.

 ---

-### Slide 52: Why Install R Locally?
+### Slide 52: Installing R on Windows - Step 1
 **Content:**
-- Run R code and scripts.
-- Practice anytime, anywhere.
-- Work offline without internet.
+1. **Download the R Installer:**
+   - Open your web browser and go to the official CRAN website: https://cran.r-project.org/.
+   - Click “Download R for Windows,” then “base,” and download the installer for R 4.2.0.

 ---

-### Slide 53: Installing R on Windows
+### Slide 53: Installing R on Windows - Step 2
 **Content:**
-1. Download R from the R Project website.
-2. Choose “Download R 4.2.0 for Windows.”
+2. **Run the Installer:**
-3. Run the installer and follow the wizard.
+   - Locate the downloaded installer in your Downloads folder and double-click it.
-4. Verify installation by opening R Console and typing `version`.
+   - Follow the prompts, using default settings.
+The default installation path is C:\Program Files\R\R-4.2.0.

 ---

-### Slide 54: Installing R on macOS
+### Slide 54: Installing R on Windows - Step 3
 **Content:**
-1. Download R from the R Project website.
-2. Select the R-4.2.0.pkg file.
-3. Run the installer from your Downloads folder.
+3. **Verifying the Installation:**
-4. Verify installation by opening Terminal and typing `R`.
+   - After installation, search for “R” in the Start menu.
+   - Open “R x64 4.2.0” to verify the installation.

 ---

-### Slide 55: Installing R on Linux (CentOS 7)
+### Slide 55: Installing R on Windows - Optional Step
 **Content:**
-1. Install EPEL repository: `sudo yum install epel-release`.
-2. Install R: `sudo yum install R`.
-3. Verify installation by typing `R` and checking the version.
+4. **Optional Step: Installing RStudio:**
+   - Go to https://posit.co/download/rstudio-desktop/ and download the free version for Windows.
+   - Run the installer and follow the prompts.
+RStudio will detect your R installation.

 ---

-### Slide 56: Installing RStudio (Optional)
+### Slide 56: Installing R on macOS - Step 1
 **Content:**
-- RStudio enhances your coding experience.
-- Provides syntax highlighting, built-in help, and file management.
+1. **Download the R Installer:**
-- Download and install similarly to R.
+   - Open Safari or your preferred browser and go to https://cran.r-project.org/.
+   - Click “Download R for macOS” and download the R-4.2.0.pkg installer.

 ---

-### Slide 57: Importance of Local Installation
+### Slide 57: Installing R on macOS - Step 2
 **Content:**
-- Immediate hands-on practice.
-- Write scripts, analyze data, visualize results.
-- Develop a deeper understanding of R.
+2. **Run the Installer:**
+   - Open the downloaded .pkg file.
+   - Follow the prompts, accepting the default settings to install R in the /Applications folder.

 ---

-### Slide 58: Summary
+### Slide 58: Installing R on macOS - Step 3
 **Content:**
-- R is crucial for our course.
-- Follow the steps for your OS.
-- Verify installation to ensure it’s working.
+3. **Verifying the Installation:**
+   - Open the Applications folder and double-click the R icon.
+   - Alternatively, open Terminal and type `R` to start the R console.

 ---

-### Slide 59: Next Steps
+### Slide 59: Installing R on macOS - Optional Step
 **Content:**
-- Practice running R commands.
+4. **Optional Step: Installing RStudio:**
-- Explore RStudio features.
+   - Download the macOS version of RStudio from https://posit.co/download/rstudio-desktop/.
-- Prepare for the next lesson.
+   - Open the .dmg file and drag the RStudio icon into your Applications folder.

 ---

-### Slide 60: Q&A
+### Slide 60: Verifying and Updating R
 **Content:**
-- Any questions about the installation process?
-- Let’s troubleshoot any issues together.
+- **Verifying Installation:** Open the terminal or RStudio and type `R`.
+Run `print("Hello, R!")` to test.
+- **Updating R:** On Windows and macOS, download the latest version from the R website.
+On Linux, use `sudo yum update R`.

 ---